YannDubs/Neural-Process-Family/jupyter/_build/html/_sources/text/Intro.md

 # Neural Process Family

 In this tutorial, we introduce the **Neural Process Family** (NPF).
 Neural Processes are a family of deep learning architectures that model **predictive stochastic processes** with neural networks.
-The framework is quite general, and NPF members admit flexible, neural network based parameterisations, enabling them to be applied to many important settings.
-For example, in addition to allowing parameterisations for standard structured data such as discrete time-series and images, they also admit parameterisations for continuous domains, making them useful in domains where deep learning is typically not considered, such as continuous-time regression and spatio-temporal modelling.
+The framework is quite general, and NPF members admit flexible, neural network based parameterisations, opening them up to many important settings.
+For example, in addition to allowing parameterisations for standard structured data such as discrete time-series and images, they also admit parameterisations for continuous domains, making them useful in settings where deep learning is typically not considered, such as continuous-time regression and spatio-temporal modelling.

 % I don't know how to put them side by side :/